 The mission of the School of Health Sciences is to provide quality education and leadership in community-based research and practice.
-Through collaboration with communities, the School promotes health and the prevention of disease and disability with special emphasis on the underserved and at-risk populations in Mississippi, the nation, and the world.
+Through collaboration with communities, the School will promote health and prevent disease and disability with special emphasis on the underserved and at-risk populations in Mississippi, the nation, and the world.

-COMMUNICATIVE DISORDERS PROGRAM
+DEPARTMENT OF COMMUNICATIVE DISORDERS